Ezra-Mallo/AirBnB_clone_v2/README.md

 * `destroy` - Deletes an instance based on the class name and id (save the change into the JSON file).
 * `show` - Prints the string representation of an instance based on the class name and id.
 * `all` - Prints all string representation of all instances based or not on the class name.
+* `all` - Prints all string representation of all instances based or not on the class name.
 * `update` - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).

 #### `models/` directory contains classes used for this project: